ballerina-attic/gmail-spreadsheet-integration/README.md

 ##### Change the configurations in the `ballerina.conf` file

-You will need to configure the `ballerina.conf` configuration file with the above obtained tokens, credentials and other important parameters as follows.
+You must configure the `ballerina.conf` configuration file with the above obtained tokens, credentials and other important parameters as follows.

 ###### ballerina.conf
 ```ballerina.conf